CHE-10063 - Chemical Structure and Reactivity

 None

-This module will introduce you to core principles, models and vocabulary essential for our understanding of atomic and molecular structure, physicochemical properties, chemical bonding, spectroscopy and reactions.
-The learning activities are designed to support your knowledge, understanding, problem-solving and information literacy skills in chemistry through the effective use of feedback from a variety of sources and from ongoing reflection on your progress.
+Why do atoms bond?
+How can we predict reactivity?
+How can we measure and observe chemical reactions?
+This module answers these questions and teaches you core chemical principles, models and vocabulary essential for your understanding of atomic and molecular structure, physicochemical properties, chemical bonding, spectroscopy and reactivity.
+The learning activities are designed to support your knowledge, understanding, problem-solving and information literacy skills through the effective use of feedback and from ongoing reflection on your progress.

 Aims